NightlyTwo58/P6_Face/README.md

 Facial Recognition App
 ======================

 This is a full-stack application that uses a FastAPI backend for face recognition and a React frontend for the user interface, packaged into a standalone main.exe.
-The React frontend running in the user's browser acts as the client, capturing and sending images to the backend via a RESTful API for processing.
+The React frontend running in a browser acts as the client, capturing and sending images to the backend via a RESTful API for processing.
 The backend processes the image using the [face_recognition](https://github.com/ageitgey/face_recognition) library and returns a JSON response to the frontend.

 *Features*
 -    Real-time Camera Access: Images are captured directly from users' brower webcam.
 Users can alternatively upload a local image file.